 For the compulsive masturbator who does so to the point of injury, the analytical aspects of self-harm are varied.
 Often, the person describes a sense of dissociation and depersonalization.
 Engaging in self-harm allows the person to simultaneously dissociate from their overwhelming anxiety and emotional pain, while at the same time feeling some sense of “aliveness” through their physical pain.
 Following the masturbatory self-harm episode, the person has a cathartic flood of endorphins that may provide a “numbing” effect.

-Of particular interest in examining this form of self-harm behavior is to looking at the associated neuropathways.
+Of particular interest in examining this form of self-harm behavior is to look at the associated neuropathways.
 The arousal neuropathway is about pleasure and intensity.
 One of the most common methods of stimulating arousal pathways are high-risk sex, which masturbating to the point of injury would be included in.
 The numbing neuropathway produces a calming, relaxing, soothing, or sedative process.
 Masturbation creates an analgesic experience in the brain.

 The fantasy neuropathway focuses on escape through obsession, preoccupation, and ritualization.
 At the core of such obsessions is a governing fantasy that may involve the ultimate escape from their internal psychic world flooded with the pain, shame, and trauma of their early family of origin experiences.

 Combining the arousal, numbing, and fantasy pathways together creates a powerful neurochemical package for the client who masturbates to the point of injury.
-They are able to achieve high states of arousal through the masturbation.
-When the physical act becomes painful through repetition, cutting, or the combination of inserting physical objects to cause pain, the client achieves a high state of arousal followed immediately by numbing and fantasy.
+They are able to achieve high states of arousal through masturbation.
+When the physical activity becomes painful through repetition, cutting, or the combination of inserting physical objects to cause pain, the client achieves a high state of arousal followed immediately by numbing and fantasy.

-Frequent masturbation and ejaculation stimulate acetylcholine/parasympathetic nervous functions excessively, resulting in the over production of sex hormones and neurotransmitters such as acetylcholine, dopamine and serotonin.
+Frequent masturbation and ejaculation stimulate acetylcholine/parasympathetic nervous functions excessively, resulting in the overproduction of sex hormones and neurotransmitters such as acetylcholine, dopamine, and serotonin.
 Abundant and unusually amount of these hormones and neurotransmitters can cause the brain and adrenal glands to perform excessive dopamine-norepinephrine-epinephrine conversion and turn the brain and body functions to be extremely sympathetic.
 In other words, there is a big change of body chemistry when a client compulsively masturbates.